The Homes Victoria advisory board

 Homes Victoria advisory board members

 Danielle has board experience as a former member and Chair of the Volunteer West Committee and in providing legal advice and support in relation to corporate matters.
 Danielle holds a Bachelor of Law from University of New England, and a Graduate Diploma in Property from Deakin University, as well as an Associate Diploma in Legal Practice and a Graduate Certificate in Applied Finance and Investment.

 Jefa has extensive experience sitting on panels, boards and committees within the State Government, not-for-profit and educational sectors.
-Jefa is strongly committed to social issues, particularly around Aboriginal community engagement and empowerment, and has expertise in Aboriginal placemaking.
+He is strongly committed to social issues, particularly around Aboriginal community engagement and empowerment and has expertise in Aboriginal placemaking.
 Jefa holds a Bachelor of Architecture (Hons) and a Bachelor of Applied Science.

 Lucy is a member of Chartered Accountants Australia and New Zealand’s Public Sector Panel, a member of the Loddon Campaspe Regional Partnership and a member of the Telstra Regional Advisory Committee.
 She is a Fellow of Chartered Accountants Australia and New Zealand, holds a Bachelor of Commerce from the University of Melbourne and a Graduate Diploma of Management from the University of NSW (AGSM).

 Meredith Sussex AM

-Meredith runs her own consultancy providing specialist expertise in public policy, planning, management and governance, specialising in city planning.
+Meredith runs her own consultancy, providing specialist expertise in public policy, planning, management and governance, specialising in city planning.
 She has also held senior positions in the Victorian State Government, including Deputy Secretary of the Department of Premier and Cabinet.
 From 2002-2006 she led the Office of Commonwealth Games Coordination, for which she was awarded the Order of Australia in 2007.

 She was also a lecturer in the Masters programme on Urban Governance at the University of New South Wales.
 Meredith holds qualifications from the University of Melbourne and the Kellogg School of Management in Chicago.

 Chris’ career includes nearly two decades in public service in both Canberra and Melbourne, including as Deputy Secretary, Policy and Cabinet in the Victorian Department of Premier and Cabinet.